codecomp/WordpressBase/README.md

 Setup PSR-2 code formatting for PHP and refactored code to consistent style.
 Moved admin dashboard and admin bar removal content into reset.
 Created setup file for theme setup functions.

+###3.0.0
+Swapped from gulp to webpack
+Updated javascript to a module methodology
+Updates CSS to use CSS variables instead of SCSS variables

 ## Credits